-I don’t know who was the first person to want to try lobster tail, but they are a genius.
+I don’t know who was the first person to try grilled lobster tail, but they are a genius.
 The hearty meat from these seafood kings is delicious, especially when you add butter and fire!
-Knowing how to grill a lobster tail is very easy to learn and can be used to impress anyone that comes over to try your fire cooked food.

-Hey, you could even make these this Sunday for the next Game of Thrones episode!
-Either way, I am sure that my fire cooked lobster tail recipe will make everyone name you King of the Grill.
+This is a great option for Valentine’s Day, the SuperBowl, or any dinner party!
+Either way, I am sure that my fire cooked lobster tail recipe will make everyone calling you King of the Grill.

 Post Sponsored by Cowboy Charcoal

 Why You’ll Love This Grilled Lobster Tail Recipe

 There are many different ways to cook lobster tail fins, and today I’m sharing my favorite method.
 In this Grilled Lobster Tail recipe, you actually split the lobster in half from the underside of the tail.
 This will allow the meat a wider spread as it cooks.